 Eight elective courses provide students the flexibility to focus on their learning interests.
 Take a look at the various courses available.

 WTS welcomes transfer students and transferred coursework.
 Up to half of the coursework required to complete the MA may be completed at another ATS accredited seminary.

 Western Theological Seminary’s highly effective and relationship-rich distance learning environment makes coursework available wherever you are and whenever you want.
-Some courses are delivered completely online.
-Some use a hybrid design, blending online learning with two weeks per semester of face-to-face instruction on the WTS campus.
+All core required courses are delivered completely online.
+Some electives may use a hybrid design, blending online learning with 5 days per semester of face-to-face instruction on the WTS campus.